Nominal Gross Domestic Product

 United States Nominal and Real GDP Throughout the Years

-The table below shows United States Bureau of Economic Analysis selected annual nominal and real GDP data for the United States from 1930 through 2015, in chained year 2009 dollars rounded to the nearest whole dollar amount (in billions).
+The table below shows United States Bureau of Economic Analysis selected annual nominal and real GDP data for the United States from 1930 through 2022, in chained year 2012 dollars rounded to the nearest whole dollar amount (in billions).
 Both nominal and real GDP in the United States have grown considerably over the decades.
-Due to the housing/financial crash in 2008, real GDP fell from 2008 to 2009, but grew again after 2009.
+Due to the housing/financial crash in 2008, real GDP fell from 2008 to 2009, but, with the exception of the first pandemic year 2020, grew almost every year since then.